 NON-PROFIT OPERATION

-Section 8.1 Interest or Dividends on Capital Prohibited.
+Section 8.1 Interest or Dividends on Capital Prohibited; Patrons.
 Co-op shall at all times be operated on a cooperative non- profit basis for the mutual benefit of its members.
-No interest or dividends shall be paid or payable by Co-op on any capital furnished by its members.
+No interest or dividends shall be paid or payable by Co-op on any capital furnished by its members or patrons.

+As used in this Article VII, the term “patron” shall refer to members and other customers that the Board has, by resolution, authorized to become patrons of the Co-op and to receive capital credits.
+The Board may set the terms and conditions upon which customers may become patrons.
+Patrons who are not members possess no rights of membership except the rights to capital credits as provided in this Article.

 Section 8.2 Patronage Capital in Connection with Furnishing Telecommunications and Information Services.

-In the furnishing of telecommunications and information services, Co-op’s operations shall be so conducted that all members will through their patronage furnish capital for Co-op.
-In order to induce patronage and to ensure that Co-op will be operated on a non-profit basis, Co-op is obligated to account on a patronage basis to all its members for all amounts received and receivable from the furnishing of telecommunications and information services in excess of operating costs and expenses properly chargeable against the furnishing of such service.
-All such amounts in excess of operating costs and expenses at the moment of receipt by Co-op are received with the understanding that they are furnished by the members as capital, Co-op is obligated to pay all credits to a capital account for each member all such amounts in excess of operating costs and expenses.
-The books and records of Co-op shall be set up and kept in such manner that at the end of each fiscal year the amount of capital, if any, so furnished by each member is clearly reflected and credited in an appropriate record to the capital account of each member and.
-Co-op shall within a reasonable time after the close of the fiscal year notify each member of the amount of capital so credited to his or her account.
-All such amounts credited to the capital account of any member shall have the same status as though it had been paid to the member in cash in pursuance of a legal obligation to do so and the member had then furnished Co-op corresponding amounts for capital.
+In the furnishing of telecommunications and information services, Co-op’s operations shall be so conducted that all patrons will through their patronage furnish capital for Co-op.
+In order to induce patronage and to ensure that Co-op will be operated on a non-profit basis, Co-op is obligated to account on a patronage basis to all its patrons for all amounts received and receivable from the furnishing of telecommunications and information services in excess of operating costs and expenses properly chargeable against the furnishing of such service.
+All such amounts in excess of operating costs and expenses at the moment of receipt by Co-op are received with the understanding that they are furnished by the patrons as capital, Co-op is obligated to pay all credits to a capital account for each patron all such amounts in excess of operating costs and expenses.
+The books and records of Co-op shall be set up and kept in such manner that at the end of each fiscal year the amount of capital, if any, so furnished by each patron is clearly reflected and credited in an appropriate record to the capital account of each patron and.
+Co-op shall within a reasonable time after the close of the fiscal year notify each patron of the amount of capital so credited to his or her account.
+All such amounts credited to the capital account of any patron shall have the same status as though it had been paid to the patron in cash in pursuance of a legal obligation to do so and the patron had then furnished Co-op corresponding amounts for capital.

 All other non-operating income received by Co-op from its operation in excess of costs and expenses shall, insofar as permitted by law, be: